MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

         sudo systemctl reload docker

-You can test if dns is even kind of working with:
+You can test if DNS is even kind of working with:

         docker run busybox /bin/sh -c "nslookup github.com"